37% of businesses have implemented some form of AI in the workplace.

 - Acting rationally

-Arising from those approaches, artificial intelligence most frequently gets categorized into these concepts:
+Arising from these approaches, artificial intelligence most frequently gets categorized into the following concepts:

-Exceeding human intelligence, this AI concept is way more sophisticated than any artificial intelligence system or a human brain.
+- Artificial Super Intelligence (ASI): Exceeding human intelligence, this AI concept is way more sophisticated than any other artificial intelligence system or even a human brain.
 The main trait of ASI is that it can contemplate about abstractions of which humans are unable to think.
 Its neural network exceeds that of humans’ billions of neurons.

 Some of the major subfields of AI tech, that also present methodological and theoretical grounds, are: